 Drop-through decks are good for intermediate freeriders.
 While still hanging low and stable, they are thinner and lighter than drop decks and easier to push out into slides.
 Drop-through decks for freeriding should have little to no flex for stability at speed.

 Some advanced riders prefer topmounts because they offer better grip, more control around turns and during slides (many downhill riders also prefer topmounts).
-They are higher off the ground however, and hence less stable and harder to learn sliding on.
+They are higher off the ground, however, and hence less stable and harder to learn to slide on.

 Freeride deck profile

 You want a deck with a strong amount of concave for secure foot placement and foot lock-in.
 If you’re a beginner, a simple concave (e.g. radial) will work, vs a more advanced concave (W concave) which may be get in your way as you practice.